ezraporter/AWS-Educational-Training/ACloudGuru_Certified_Cloud_Practitioner_Notes.md

 ### AWS WAF (Web Application Firewall) & AWS Shield

 AWS WAF is a firewall that protects web apps from common exploits.
 For example, the firewall will monitor traffic and stop cross-site scripting or SQL injections at the application before they make it to the databases or load balancers.
+Operates at layer 7.

 AWS Shield is a managed Distrbuted Denial of Service (DDoS) protection service safeguarding web apps on AWS.
 Basically this will stop DDoS attacks, i.e. when a hacker sends more traffic to your site than your site can handle causing a crash.

 There are two AWS Shield tiers:

 - AWS Shield
   - Comes with all new accounts